 Sub CreateTable() Call ThisDocument.CallVSTOAssembly.CreateTable("Employee Name", "Start Date") End Sub

 Verify that a new table was added to the document.

 Exit Word without saving your changes.

-You can learn more about calling code in Visual Studio Tools for Office solutions from VBA in these topics:
+You can learn more about calling code in Office solutions from VBA in these topics:

 Call code in a Visual C# customization from VBA.
 This process is different from the Visual Basic process.
 For more information, see Walkthrough: Calling Code from VBA in a Visual C# Project.

 Call code in an application-level add-in from VBA.
 For more information, see Walkthrough: Calling Code in an Application-Level Add-in from VBA.